Dally Messenger: The Pioneer Kangaroos 1908-1909

 Towards the end of the 1908 season Messenger was again selected to tour England, this time with the first Kangaroos, or 'Pioneers'.
 He is listed on the Australian Players Register as Kangaroo No. 10.

 Having toured with the New Zealand professional team the previous year, Messenger was well known in the North of England and on arrival attained celebrity status.
 Placards bearing the words 'Messenger Will Play' were erected outside of grounds.
-Messenger was offered contracts by leading soccer clubs, including Glasgow Celtic, Newcastle United and Tottenham Hotspur, but refused them.
+Messenger was offered contracts by leading association football clubs, including Celtic, Newcastle United and Tottenham Hotspur, but refused them.

 Messenger captained Australia in the first two tests of the tour, missing the third through a knee injury incurred after regular field goal attempts.
 On tour Messenger was credited with numerous goals from the other side of half way, including one from the sideline on his own 25-yard line that appeared in earlier versions of the 'Guinness Book of World Records' as measuring over 80 yards (73m).
 Another from over 75 yards is mentioned in an English newspaper under the heading 'A Wonderful Kick' "."
 Quite a sensation was caused at last Saturday's football match when Mr Messenger kicked the ball from the 75 yards' mark and secured a goal....."

 In the second test Messenger is said to have scored one of the greatest individual tries ever witnessed in Test rugby league.
 At the end of the tour Messenger had again topped the aggregates, this time by just under 100 points.

-Club seasons 1909-1913
+Club season 1909

 Returning home from the tour with injury and following a hectic schedule over the past few years, he elected to sit out most of the 1909 NSWRFL season, playing in just a few representative matches towards the end of the year.
 Messenger also rejected an offer to play with English club, Warrington, during the Australian off-season that year.
 Messenger was captain of Australia when they hosted the 1910 Great Britain Lions tourists.